These Short & Simple NEPA Hikes Offer Big Rewards

 Yellow Loop at Bear Creek Preserve

 Bear Creek Preserve is conveniently located off of PA-115, just a short drive from Wilkes-Barre.
-Take the 1.1-mile yellow trail to a scenic overlook of the Pocono Mountains and the Lehigh River.
+Take the 1.1-mile yellow trail to a scenic overlook of the rolling Pocono Mountains.

 South Lookout at Hawk Mountain Sanctuary

-As if the mountaintop views weren’t enough, Hawk Mountain in Kempton is also a premier spot to watch birds of prey.
-The South Lookout is just a short walk from the entrance gate along a wheelchair accessible path.
+As if the mountaintop views weren’t enough, Hawk Mountain is also a premier spot to watch birds of prey.
+The South Lookout is just a short walk from the entrance gate.
+It can also be reached by the wheelchair-accessible Silhouette Trail.
 The other trails are quite rocky, but if you can make the trek to the North Lookout, you won’t be disappointed by the 70-mile view.